 It is essential no matter where you are to be able to count on having safe, pure water to drink, and carry along bottles are a great solution.

-While both distilled water and reverse osmosis water has had impurities removed, the waters are not the same.
+While both distilled water and reverse osmosis water have had impurities removed, the waters are not the same.
 Distilled water is purified but can still contain volatile chemicals.

 Water from a reverse osmosis system has volatile chemicals removed.
 These chemicals are typically man-made and are common ground-water contaminants.